shyamgupta196/TelegramToolkit/README.md

   -o OUTPUT_DATA_DIR, --output-data-dir OUTPUT_DATA_DIR
                         The output directory where there results will be saved.
 Default: 'out/' -re, --resolve-entities
-                        Resolve the entities in the raw Telegran data collection.
+                        Resolve the entities in the raw Telegram data collection.
   -ccg, --create-channel-graph
-                        Create the channel to channel graph from the Telegram data collection.
+                        Create the channel-to-channel graph from the Telegram data collection.
   -cmc, --create-message-chain
-                        Create the messages chains of the messages from the Telegram data collection.
+                        Create the message chains of the messages from the Telegram data collection.
   -gn GRAPH_NAME, --graph-name GRAPH_NAME
                         Name of the graph created using the '-ccg' or '--create-channel-graph' option.
-Deaflaut: mygraph -mcn MESSAGE_CHAIN_NAME, --message-chain-name MESSAGE_CHAIN_NAME
+Default: mygraph -mcn MESSAGE_CHAIN_NAME, --message-chain-name MESSAGE_CHAIN_NAME
                         Name of the CSV file containing the information to which channels a message was forwarded to.
 It only works with either '-cmc' or '--create- message-chain' option.
-Deaflaut: my_message_chain
+Default: my_message_chain

 ```